joyboseroy/ideaforge/README.md

 2. A **prior art agent** searches arXiv for related work and populates PriorArt nodes
 3. An **embedding synthesis agent** uses sentence-transformer cosine similarity to detect claims independently derived by multiple methodologies — these are the strongest patent candidates
 4. **InnovationScore** ranks all claims using a weighted formula combining convergence, diversity, strength, and prior art challenge count
-5. A **patent agent** drafts structured claims grounded in the KG subgraph — not raw LLM hallucination
+5. A **patent agent** drafts structured claims grounded in the KG subgraph
 6. A **visualizer** generates interactive HTML and static PNG graph images for demos and papers
 7. An **MCP server** exposes KG tools to external agents